veryshiny/Deduper-veryshiny/Pseudocode.md

 # **Pseudocode** :round_pushpin:

 ## Step 1 : Sorting the files
-Output the header lines (referred to as title lines in pseudocode) from the input file into our actual output file / or a temporary file .
+Output the header lines from the input SAM file beginning with @ into a temporary file.
 Then, we need to sort the files such that all the chromosomes are grouped together and then they're sorted by UMI.

 Two ways we could do this: